realA10001986/Time-Circuits-Display/README.md

 ### MQTT vs BTTFN

-MQTT and BTTFN can co-exist.
+MQTT and BTTFN work fine along each other.

-The majority of network features (such as mutual remote controlling, transmission of speed, synchronized fake-power and night mode switching) _require_ a BTTFN connection.
+BTTFN is the primary way of inter-prop communication.
+The majority of network features (such as mutual remote controlling, transmission of speed, synchronized fake-power and night mode switching, etc.) _require_ a BTTFN connection.
 These features are not supported through MQTT.
-Therefore, all props need to be properly configured to connect to the TCD through BTTFN.
+Therefore, all BTTFN-compatible props need to be properly configured to connect to the TCD through BTTFN.

-As regards time travel and alarm:
+The only inter-prop communication features that are covered by both BTTFN and MQTT is time travel and alarm.

-The TCD can send out time travel and alarm notifications through **_either_ MQTT _or_ BTTFN**, but you have to choose between them:
+The TCD can send out time travel and alarm notifications through **_either_ MQTT _or_ BTTFN**, but you have to choose between them.

-If the option **_Publish time travel and alarm events_** on the HA/MQTT Settings page is checked, timetravel/alarm notifications are sent only over MQTT.
-If this option is unchecked, timetravel/alarm notifications are sent only over BTTFN.
+- If the option **_Publish time travel and alarm events_** on the HA/MQTT Settings page is checked, time travel/alarm notifications are exclusively sent over MQTT.
+That means that all props that are supposed to take part in time travel/alarm sequences must be connected to the same broker.
+That includes all A10001986/CircuitSetup props.

-If this option is checked, all props that are supposed to take part in timetravel sequences must be connected to the same broker!
+- If this option is unchecked, time travel/alarm notifications are sent exclusively over BTTFN.

-If you have other (third-party) MQTT-aware devices listening to the TCD's public topic (bttf/tcd/pub) in order to react to time travel or alarm messages, use MQTT (i.e. check **_Publish time travel and alarm events_**).
-Otherwise uncheck this option to use BTTFN.
+Checking this option really only makes sense if there are MQTT-capable, but BTTFN-incapable props to take part in time travel/alarm sequences.
+If that is not the case, please leave this option unchecked.

 ### Setup